allisoncchen/UTCML/README.md

 # UTCML

-Files for and from scraping Google Scholar + classifying articles.
+Files for collecting data seen in "Sociology of Twitter/X: Trends, Challenges, and Future Research Directions" (2024)